pkp/omp-user-guide/en/chapter9/new-submission/upload.md

 You can then upload the file, either by dragging and dropping or using the file upload tool.

 Select **Continue** to proceed.

+In Step 2, you must name the file (e.g., Book Manuscript, or Photo 1).
+This will provide you and the editors an easy way to identify this file as it goes through the workflow.
+Do not include your name, as this file name will be visible to reviewers.